The TLRS publication Tramfare is an A5 size magazine.

 Tramfare is sent free to all TLRS members six times a year, so it is strongly recommended that you join the TLRS, as this is by far the cheapest way to receive it.

 It can be purchased from a number of outlets including the National Tramway Museum, London Transport Museum and Ian Allan bookshops.

 Single copies of the latest issue of Tramfare can be purchased on-line from TLRS Publications.

 In the latest issue:

-Advertisements for model trams, both as kits and RTR
+Advertisments for model trams, both as kits and RTR.

 Articles on tramway subjects are always welcome, model or full size, old or modern.

 - The editor is: